Business & Management

 Please visit services for you for more details about our support and services.

-Purple Door has an online Jobsboard advertising a variety of graduate jobs across different sectors and locations.
-We also have a dedicated in-house Recruitment Consultancy team that delivers a personalised job matching service.
+The Careers and Employability Service has an online Jobsboard advertising a variety of graduate jobs across different sectors and locations.
+We also have a dedicated in-house Graduate Recruitment Consultancy that delivers a personalised job matching service.

-Remember if you are not on campus you can still access our services via telephone or Skype appointments - please contact us to discuss your needs.
+Remember if you are not on campus you can still access our services via telephone or Google Hangouts appointments - please contact us to discuss your needs.

 If you need more information why not check out some of the resources below to help you to research a sector more in depth?